Sue Sauer Has Been a Very Big Influence Pointing Me To God!

 Sue Sauer also has taken time out of her life to caring for the needs of her 93-year-old mother.
 They also have two grown boys, Joe and Jeff, who have also become men that love the Lord.
 Sue lives her life to please the Lord; you can see the way she lives.
 Sue has also taught piano lessons for many years and is magnificent in the kitchen as a health food type of cook.
 Sue grew up as a military kid and was very proud of her daddy.
 I have been blessed to call Sue my friend ever since 2005.

-1. Like in fishing, circle the worm on the hook sometime before I take a bite of the hook.
+1. Like in fishing, circle the worm on the hook for some time before I take a bite off the hook.
 (AMEN!!
 Don’t let yourself get emotionally involved with looks or words, but present all those things to the Lord for HIS evaluation first!
 Realize that your heart is in His hands and don’t take your heart out of His hands.

 2. Do not fall madly in love because you will get hurt.
 (PRECISELY!!
 The word “MADLY” is just what I talked about in #1)

 3. Practice Open Palm a little more seriously (holding everyone and everything to God not grasping on to it.
 (ABSOLUTELY!!
 But not just ‘a little’!
 Don’t let fear have anything to do with it unless it is the proper fear of God.)

 4. Do not let the conversation go to marriage within the first 3 to 6 months?
 (AMEN!!!
 Six months is vastly better than 3, and a year is better than six months unless THE LORD makes it VERY VERY understandable with many “signs and wonders” and advice.
 Become a keen observer of this person in many circumstances.
 You will know.)